talmeym/regurgitator-extensions-web/README.md

      400 parameter not found
 ```

-if the ``name`` query param is ommitted, all parameters are listed in the response:
+if the ``name`` query param is omitted, all parameters are listed in the response:

 ```
 req: GET /